dragonfire535/xiao/README.md

 * **character-count:** Responds with the character count of text.
 * **currency:** Converts currency from one currency to another.
+* **grade:** Determines your grade on an assignment on an 100-point scale.
-* **final-grade-calculator:** Determines the grade you need to make on your final to get your desired course grade.
+* **final-grade:** Determines the grade you need to make on your final to get your desired course grade.
 * **gravity:** Determines weight on another planet.
 * **math:** Evaluates a math expression.
 * **prime:** Determines if a number is a prime number.